Piano Works

 "Soul of Snow," one of my pieces paying tribute to Emily Dickinson (much like "Herbarium," a cycle for piano, percussion, and double bass), seeks a connection (and its paradoxes) between the intimacy and explosiveness of life and death.
 For me, personally, "Soul of Snow" carries the marks and memories of the year I spent in New England between 2017 and 2018, not far from Dickinson's residence.
 It encapsulates all of my amazement, my discovery, and my musical translation of this wintry landscape.

-Dedicated to the Talea Ensemble, the cycle premiered at the Americas Society in New York in March 2018, followed by a performance at the Radcliffe Institute the subsequent month.
+The cycle was dedicated to the Talea Ensemble, who premiered it in March 2018 at the American Society in New York, followed by a second performance the next month at the Radcliffe Institute, Harvard University.